 This talk would discuss how to use the

-unittest.mock library to create mock objects, patch modules and classes, record method calls on mock objects, and make assertions about which mock methods or attributes are exercised during tests, the number of times they are called, and the arguments they are called with.
-Additionally, this talk would also discuss how to construct complex mock objects that simulate specific expected behaviour such as returning specific values, returning different values on different calls, possessing certain attributes, triggering side effects such as raising exceptions, etc.
+unittest.mock library to create mock objects, patch modules and classes, record method calls on mock objects, and make assertions about which mock methods or attributes are exercised during tests, and the arguments they are called with.
+Additionally, this talk would also discuss how to construct mock objects that simulate specific expected behaviour such as returning specific values, mocking a chain of method calls, asserting that a chain of methods are called, etc.

 Further, this talk would dive into common pitfalls that one encounters while using

-unittest.mock, e.g., how mocking a builtin function could cause unexpected errors and how to work around them.
-These examples are drawn from the speaker's experience while working on Python projects.
+unittest.mock, e.g., how patching an object at the wrong place leads to test errors, how to write good test code to verify whether a chained call was made, etc. These examples are drawn from the speaker's experience while working on Python projects.

-The goal of this talk is to help Python developers with a basic knowledge of unit testing to effectively use mock objects in order to write better, simpler, and robust unit tests.
+The goal of this talk is to help Python developers with a basic knowledge of unit testing to effectively use mock objects in order to avoid common pitfalls as well as write better, simpler, and robust unit tests.